U.S. DOT Substance Abuse Professional (SAP) FAQs

-- Master Addiction Counselor certified by NAADAC or National Board of Certified Counselors (NBCC)
+- National Board of Certified Counselors (NBCC) – MAC national credential only.

-- state-licensed or certified marriage and family therapist
+- Licensed or certified marriage and family therapist

 You cannot be a SAP unless you have knowledge of and clinical experience in the diagnosis and treatment of substance abuse-related disorders.
 You cannot be a SAP without understanding how the SAP role relates to the special responsibilities employers have for ensuring the safety of the traveling public.
 Nor can you be a SAP unless you are well informed about Part 40, pertinent DOT agency regulations, these SAP guidelines, and any significant changes to them.
 It is important to note that your degrees and certificates alone do not confer to you these knowledge requirements.

-Following completion of your training, you must satisfactorily complete an examination.
-This examination must be given by a nationally recognized professional or training organization and must comprehensively cover all the elements required for the qualification training.
+Following completion of your training, you must pass an examination given by a nationally recognized professional or training organization that comprehensively covers all the elements required for the qualification training.

 No. Only persons who have completed the NAADAC DOT SAP training and pass the qualification or requalification test can be added to the NAADAC SAP Provider Directory.